 Build planning

-Cloud vs Local AI Build Planning
+Cloud GPU vs Local AI Build Planning

 Build pages are planning routes only.
 Verify VRAM needs, exact GPU variants, component compatibility, power, cooling, runtime support, and benchmark evidence before local hardware decisions.